dell/omnia/docs/source/Roles/Utils/deletenode.rst

 Remove node from the cluster
 ----------------------------
-Use this playbook to remove nodes from the cluster and stop all clustering software on the target nodes. `here. <../../samplefiles.html#inventory-file>`_
+Use this playbook to remove nodes from the cluster and stop all clustering software on the target nodes.
+See the sample inventory file `here. <../../samplefiles.html#inventory-file>`_

 .. note:: All target nodes should be drained before executing the playbook.
 If a job is running on any target nodes, the playbook will exit.